eth-cscs/pyfirecrest/README.md

 To test the code, create a [virtual environment](https://docs.python.org/3/tutorial/venv.html) and install the package with `pip install -e .[testing]`.
 Then run `pytest` in the root of the repository.

+To test the documentation , create a [virtual environment](https://docs.python.org/3/tutorial/venv.html) and install the package with `pip install -e .[docs]`.
+Then run `make html` in the `docs/` folder of the repository.